josebaptista12/Feature-Extraction-in-Audio-Classification-A-Deep-Dive-into-Techniques-and-Tools/README.md

 2. Prepare the dataset:
 - Download the ESC-50 dataset (or any other audio dataset).
-- Place the audio files in the directory `./ESC-50/input/audio/`.
+- Place the audio files in the directory specified by the `INPUT_DIR` parameter in the configuration, or create those folders manually within the repository.

 3. Feature extraction:
 ```bash